Platform-OS/pos-module-user/README.md

 function res = 'modules/user/commands/session/destroy'
 ```

-This command triggers the `hook_user_logout` hooks.

 #### Log in without password validation

-It’s possible to skip password validation and create a session while triggering the `hook_user_login` by setting the `validate_password` boolean argument to `false` when calling the `modules/user/commands/session/create` command.
+It’s possible to skip password validation and create a session by setting the `validate_password` boolean argument to `false` when calling the `modules/user/commands/session/create` command.
 In this case, the `user_id` argument must be provided.

 ```
 function res = 'modules/user/commands/session/create', user_id: '1', validate_password: false